OfficeDev/TrainingContent/OfficeAddin/05 Using modern JavaScript/Lab.md

 1. When the Yeoman generator completes, change directories to the project folder and open the folder in your favorite code editor (you can use the command `code .` for [Visual Studio Code](https://code.visualstudio.com/)).

     >Note: You should be able to run and sideload the add-in at this point.
 To do that, follow the steps outlined in [Sideload and Test the Office Add-in](#exercise-4-sideload-and-test-the-office-add-in).
 In the next section, you will add additional functionality to the add-in.
+    >
+    > If you elect to run & sideload the project as a test, make sure you terminate the process before proceeding with the lab.
+The local development server must be restarted after modifying the **package.json** file to add Vue.js to the project.

 1. The Office Yeoman generator does not have a Vue.js template.
-In a previous step, you selected the JQuery project template as the starting point so you need to convert the project to leverage Vue.js.
+In a previous step, you selected the no web framework project template as the starting point so you need to convert the project to leverage Vue.js.
     1. Open a command prompt and change directory to the root folder of the project.
-        1. Execute the following commands to install the necessary Vue dependency packages & remove jQuery:
+        1. Execute the following commands to install the necessary Vue dependency packages:

             ```shell
             npm install vue vue-class-component --save
-            npm uninstall jquery --save
             ```

-        1. Execute the following command to install the necessary dev dependency packages and remove jQuery:
+        1. Execute the following command to install the necessary dev dependency packages:

             ```shell
             npm install vue-loader vue-template-compiler --save-dev
-            npm uninstall @types/jquery --save-dev
             ```

     1. Locate and open the **webpack.config.js** file in the project root directory.
 It needs to be updated to support Vue JS.